lynnfaraday/aresmush.com/tutorials/manage/upgrades.md

 {:toc}
 </div>

-## Important Note About Downgrades

-{% include note.html content="Ares has a lot of support for **upgrades** but not for *downgrades*.
-If you ever find yourself needing to revert back to a previous version, you may need to make some custom code tweaks to prevent data loss (since database fields may be different between versions).
-Unless you're super-comfortable with the code, it's probably best to [ask for help](/feedback.html) before attempting this. " %}

 ## Updating Your Own Fork

 If you are making custom code changes and have your own GitHub fork, you'll need to update your fork to get the latest code from the main Ares repository.
 See [upgrading forks](/tutorials/code/git.html#upgrade).